 This is my backwoods Arkansas explanation: a thick, slightly sweet garlic sauce made with ingredients like soybeans, sesame seeds, vinegar, sugar, garlic, and sometimes peppers

 You can find hoisin sauce in most grocery stores (I find it at Walmart and Kroger in my neck of the woods).
-If you have trouble finding hoisin, you could try something like the gochujang and brown sugar or honey combo from my Korean Ground Beef or Spicy Coconut Ground Chicken recipes.
+If you have trouble finding hoisin, you could try something like the gochujang and brown sugar or honey combo from my Korean Ground Beef and Spicy Coconut Ground Chicken recipes, or the brown sugar and soy combo in my healthy Mongolian ground beef.

 Do I have to include the orange zest?